The H\"older exponent of Anosov limit maps: Background

 \subsection{Anosov representations}

-We use the following theorem as a definition for $k$-Anosov representations, $1\leq k\leq d-1$, into the Lie group $\mathsf{GL}_d(\mathbb{K})$.
+We use the following theorem as a definition for $k$-Anosov representations, $1\leq k\leq d-1$, into $\mathsf{GL}_d(\mathbb{K})$.
 For the dynamical definition of an Anosov representation into linear semisimple Lie groups we refer the reader to \cite{Labourie} and \cite[Def.
 2.10]{GW}.

 \begin{theorem} \textup{(}\cite{BPS,KLP2,KP}\textup{)} Let $\mathsf{\Gamma}$ be a finitely generated group and $|\cdot|_{\mathsf{\Gamma}}:\mathsf{\Gamma} \rightarrow \mathbb{N}$ a word length function induced by some finite generating subset of $\mathsf{\Gamma}$.
 Suppose that $\rho:\mathsf{\Gamma} \rightarrow \mathsf{GL}_d(\mathbb{K})$ is a representation and fix $1 \leq k \leq d-1$.
 Then the following conditions are equivalent: